EXERCISE BLUE HAM

 OPERATING TECHNIQUE

-Cadet stations use standard ICAO – NATO radio procedures.
+RAFAC and Cadet stations use standard ICAO – NATO radio procedures.
 To provide the opportunity for Cadet operators to interact with different operating techniques.
-It is requested that Amateur radio operators do not adopt the ‘Cadets’ radio procedure but maintain their own personal amateur radio style of operating.
+Radio Amateur radio operators are requested not to adopt the ‘Cadets’ radio procedure but maintain their own personal amateur radio style of operating.

 OPERATING